bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

-And then get all Tasks by querying `/UserTasks` endpoint:
+Then we get all Tasks by querying `/UserTasks` endpoint:

 ```
 ### Get all UserTasks